Article

 1/23/2021

 Physical exercise is essential to well-being.
 When the walk to the bus station or the bike ride to work is replaced by a 5 ft walk to the home office, then we need a plan to get the muscles moving and pulse elevated.
-There are two elements that require attention: a.) making a habit out of self-motivated exercise and b.) devising a balanced training plan.
+These are two elements that require attention: a.) making a habit out of self-motivated exercise and b.) devising a balanced training plan.

 A habit takes between 21 and 28 days to form.
 It means that until completing this time period, there is resistance to overcome.
 This applies to any change, whether it is becoming vegetarian, losing weight, or getting rid of any unwanted behavior, for that matter.

-If the resistance to start is overwhelming, then Neuro-Associative Conditioning developed by Tony Robbins (author of "Unlimited Power"), might provide a remedy.
+If the resistance to start is overwhelming, then Neuro-Associative Conditioning, developed by Tony Robbins (author of "Unlimited Power"), might provide a remedy.
 Imagine the impact of the current pattern of laziness.
 Envisage the result of continuing this adverse behavior: shoulder and back pain, predisposition for cancer and cardiovascular diseases (visceral fat) later in life, not fitting into loved clothes, etc.

-Emotionally elevating that imaginary pain triggers a response of a strong dissatisfaction or deep unease.
+Emotionally elevating that imaginary pain triggers a response of strong dissatisfaction or deep unease.
 At the same time, a glimpse of the feeling of pleasure as a result of the first signs of success is mentally unfolding.
 In essence, stimulating the brain in two areas - pain and pleasure - conditions us to follow through because eventually it feels natural and gives us the hormonal rewards which make our new behavior a habit, leading us to ultimate pleasure.

 Once the person without any present physical activity has overcome this obstacle, how is a workable plan devised?
 The WHO recommends 150–300 minutes of moderate-intensity aerobic physical activity (article).
 "Aerobic" means that the person is still able to speak without exertion.
 To keep the stress on the joints low, one should consider walking, cycling, swimming (the outdoor season starts soon again!), or guided online gymnastic exercises (e.g., with resistance bands).